mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 that can hold arbitrary properties.
 These are rarely used.
-It is more common to specify the allowed properties using type aliases and interfaces, which are described later.
+It is more common to specify the allowed properties using interfaces or type aliases which are described later.

 - `object`
   Variables of this type can be assigned any object or array.

 - `Object` or `{}`
-  Variables of this type can be assigned any object, array, or primitive value.
+  Variables of these types can be assigned any object, array, or primitive value.
   These types should be avoided.

-Note that `undefined` and `null` cannot assigned to variables of any of these types.
+Note that `undefined` and `null` cannot be assigned to variables of any of these types.

 ## Union Types

-Union types define a new type that matches multiple specified types.
+Union types define a new type that matches any of a list of specified types.

 Assuming the classes `Dog` and `Cat` are defined, we can define a `Pet` type as follows: